American Brass

 I thought pricing was definitely reasonable for Long Island City, and you also get decent quantity for the servings as well.

-If you’re coming here for views, the restaurant sits on the first floor overlooking the Gantry park across the street.
+If you’re coming here for views, the restaurant sits on the first floor overlooking the Gantry Park across the street.
 You can see the Manhattan buildings though.

 This is an excellent addition to the Long Island City neighborhood.
 This is easily going to be a very popular spot once the virus pandemic is over.
 Even though some of the dishes didn’t quite match the flavor profile we were looking for, we definitely recommend checking this place out for a modern French American take.
 And definitely get the Baked Alaska!